-- In the beginning, it was not easy to develop a course on ethics for students of computing and engineering.
+- At the beginning (2000), it was not easy to develop a course on ethics for students of computing and engineering.
 There was "no place" for yet another course in the curriculum.
-There was no feeling of urgency which gradually formed with recent huge advances of AI. - We hope with this project to change the situation and encourage and support colleagues by exchange of experiences and resources for course development - In the future, given impressive development of intelligent, nano-, bio-, neuro- medical- and other emerging technologies that can radically change our personal lives and the whole civilization, in which computing professionals are heavily involved, it is of central importance that professionals contribute to our common knowledge about features and possibilities of emerging technologies.
+There was no feeling of urgency, which gradually formed with the recent huge advances of AI. - The hope is the introduction of ethics education to change the situation and encourage and support colleagues researchers, young and established, by exchange of experiences and resources - In the future, given the impressive development of intelligent, nano-, bio-, neuro-, medical-, and other emerging technologies that can radically change our personal lives and the whole civilization, in which computing professionals are heavily involved, it is of central importance that professionals contribute to our common knowledge about possible features, promises, and challenges of emerging technologies.